 Four cheers for the backroom of our village

 This is part of the cover of the book on the making of The Edge — the people, the elations, the heartbreaks of the past 30 years.
-Published by The Edge Communications Sdn Bhd, it is has 344 pages of text and B&W photos.
+Published by The Edge Communications Sdn Bhd, it has 344 pages of text and B&W photos.
 There are, in addition to the these pages, many full-colour photos of members of staff and their activities.

 As Behind the Stories was being put together, Kay Tat asked pioneer staff – Tan Boon Kean, Au Foong Yee, Azam Aris, Dorothy Teoh, Chong Cheng Hai and me – to write something about our days at The Edge or theSun that meant something to us.
 I chose to write about the “backroom”, the unsung heroes and heroines of our profession.
 They comprise copy editors, layout and design staff, photographers and production personnel.
 The following were four occasions “when this group really shone by itself and in their collaboration with other facets of the business”.